tevorbl/pynomo-publications/README.md

 *.py                   - example files

-THe file pynomo-doc can be found here: https://github.com/lefakkomies/pynomo-doc/raw/gh-pages/pynomo_doc.pdf There is an online version here: http://lefakkomies.github.io/pynomo-doc/index.html
+The file pynomo-doc can be found here: https://github.com/lefakkomies/pynomo-doc/raw/gh-pages/pynomo_doc.pdf

+There is an online version here: http://lefakkomies.github.io/pynomo-doc/index.html

 The other files above can be found from the official pynomo website: